hytechclub/web-103/Callbacks/FunktionalCodeAlong.md

 ## Setting Up
 [Click here to go to the Funktional Functions Starter project.](https://hytop.onrender.com/e/funktional-functions)

-Start by remixing the project.
+Start by copying the project.
 Take a look at the current code in the **script.js** file:

 - `bassAudio` object and `playBass` function definition - these make it possible to play an audio track!
 - `chooseRandom` function definition - this makes it possible to choose a random item from an array, and exclude any item in particular